 5. Gluten-free banana cake

-If you’re finally a gluten-free diet in Hong Kong, it’s even possible to eat banana cake.
+If you’re following a gluten-free diet in Hong Kong, it’s even possible to eat banana cake.
 Try this gluten-free banana cake recipe from Coeliac UK.

 It’s never easy to have to live gluten-free, but there are increasingly more food choices in a metropolitan city like Hong Kong.
 If you’ve been trying to figure out how to get your hands on gluten-free Hong Kong products, we hope this guide helps.